gisumd/COVID-19-API-Documentation/docs/requests/retrieve_indicator.md

 ---

 ## Retrieve data for a particular indicator
-To retrive data for an indicator for a country:
+To retrieve data for an indicator for a country:

 Specify the `indicator`, the `type`, the `country`, and a `date` or `daterange`.